 The Office of Student Financial Services (SFS) is responsible for completing loan counseling for all students who are receiving federal student loans for the first time (entrance interviews).
 In addition, this staff can assist students with related financial planning that would help them in completing their education at Temple.
-Call SFS for additional information at (215) 204-2244.
+Students can go to http://www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple to complete the entrance interview or call SFS for additional information at (215) 204-2244.

-Students who are graduating must complete an exit interview at the Bursar's Office of Credit and Collections, 2nd floor, Carnell Hall.
-Call (215) 204-5262 for details.
+Students who are graduating must complete an exit interview on line at http://www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple or contact the Bursar's Office of Credit and Collections, 2nd floor, Carnell Hall at (215) 204-5262..

-This counseling is mandatory for all student loan borrowers.
+This counseling is mandatory for all federal student loan borrowers.